Your savings and investment income get added to your total income on your annual tax return.

 Check interest rates.
 With the compounding effects of interest, even slight differences in rates can have a big impact on your overall savings.

 Read the fine print.
 Be aware of the regular rates that will apply to an account after high-rate promotional periods end.
-Some rates may come with eligibility criteria you may have to meet such as minimum deposits or minimum balances.
+Some rates may come with eligibility criteria you may have to meet, such as minimum deposits or minimum balances.

-Look at all account features.
+Look at all the account features.
 Don’t just look at the interest rate.
 Consider other important factors like hidden fees and ways to transfer funds in/out of your account.

 Consider inflation.
 When considering the returns provided by a savings account, remember to take into account inflation as well as the tax you need to pay on interest.
-High interest savings accounts can help offset the decreasing value of the dollar.
+High-interest savings accounts can help offset the decreasing value of the dollar.

 Explore other accounts with potentially higher returns.
 Savings accounts are low risk and low reward.
-If you don’t need easy access to funds and are comfortable taking on more risk, consider opening an investment account or have a robo-advisor invest for you.
+If you don’t need easy access to funds and are comfortable taking on more risk, consider opening an investment account or having a robo-advisor invest for you.

 Simplii High Interest Savings Account